 Tendinopathy: 10 Things You Need to Know - Pt 1

 Tendinopathy (also known as tendonitis and/or tenosynovitis) is a tendon disorder that can develop in any tendon in the body and results in pain and impaired function.
-Here are 10 things you need to know - part 1!
+This is a deep dive into the 10 things you need to know!
+For the short abridged version, click here.

 WARNING: While I've done my best to make this series interesting, it's slightly more information dense than some of our other posts - but persevere!
 Knowledge is power and the reward for your hard work is manifold!
 Of course, you could always book in with of our physios here and let us do the hard work for you if you prefer!